hummy123/hummy123.github.io/_posts/2024-06-20-Functional-Core,-Imperative-Shell.md

 ![Diagram showing a program with one functional core and one imperative shell.
 The imperative shell itself is split into a functional core and imperative shell.](https://raw.githubusercontent.com/hummy123/hummy123.github.io/796c10e25ea467e0ba7681b5594c729f6e081f23/docs/assets/fcis-nested.png)

 This lets us reap more of the benefits that functional programming offers us.
 It is easier to reason about (which I think is the biggest advantage), it is more testable, it is more scriptable and so on.

+#### Further information

+The best explanation that I've seen about this architecture (which is a term I prefer in this case to "design pattern" because it applies to the whole program) is Gary Bernhardt's [talk on boundaries](https://www.destroyallsoftware.com/talks/boundaries), which I recommend.

+He talks more about the benefits of the architecture and how it eliminates the need for mocks in testing.